coreruleset/documentation/content/configuring/plugins.md

 crs/plugins/empty-after.conf
 ```

-These empty rule files ensure that the web server does not fail when `Include`-ing `*.conf` if there are no plugins present.
+These empty rule files ensure that the web server does not fail when `Include`-ing `*.conf` if there are no plugin files present.

 {{% notice info %}}
 Apache supports the `IncludeOptional` directive, but that is not available on *all* web servers, so `Include` is used here in the interests of having consistent and simple documentation.